jbottum/t5pat/langchain_markdown46.md

 Type: In Context
 ```

 As you can see, the model's performance can vary depending on the question type.
 This is to be expected.
+Now, let's move on to the loading times.

 ```
 Loading times for model google/flan-t5-large